Redocly/redocly-cli/.changeset/little-pears-sniff.md

 "@redocly/cli": patch
 ---

-Fixed an issue where the bundle command did not resolve relative links in `externalValue`.
+Fixed an issue where the bundle command did not resolve links in `externalValue`.